SuaYoo/gundb-react-express-auth-example/README.md

 $ yarn start
 ```

-open http://localhost:8081 and try it out. updating any of the files in client/src will hot reload the page.
+your default browser should open http://localhost:8081 in a new tab. updating any of the files in client/src will hot reload the page.

 ### Stuff I learned